-But we haven’t covered everything – yet.
-In this guide, I’m going to review a slew of opportunities to save money when traveling abroad, whether you’re taking a once-in-a-lifetime trip to a faraway honeymoon destination or simply jetting down to the Caribbean for an extended weekend.
+These money-saving travel tips apply whether you’re taking a once-in-a-lifetime trip to a faraway honeymoon destination or simply jetting down to the Caribbean for an extended weekend.

 1. Start a Travel Fund

-Segregate your travel fund in a separate, FDIC-insured savings account.
-Add to it early and often – if you save more than you need for a single trip, you’ll have a head start on saving for your next trip.
+Segregate your travel fund in a separate high-yield savings account.
+Add to it early and often.
+If you save more than you need for a single trip, you just have a head start on saving for your next trip.

-Alternatively, at least a month before you leave on your trip, apply for a no-foreign-transaction-fee credit card.
+Alternatively, at least a month before you leave on your trip, apply for a credit card with no foreign transaction fees.
 They’re increasingly plentiful.
-As long as you don’t have any major credit issues, you should find one for which you qualify.
+As long as you don’t have any significant credit issues, you should find one you qualify for.

 3. Choose Your Time or Place, Not Both